naluthfi/MoodDetection/README.md

-MoodDetection
+MoodDetection (on progress)

-Using OpenCV 2.2.0 and Microsoft Visual C++ 2010 Express
+Windows : Using OpenCV 2.2.0 and Microsoft Visual C++ 2010 Express

+Linux : Using OpenCV 3.2.0